 Gene-expression modulator 91 (GEM91) is a 25-nt Antisense Oligodeoxynucleotide phosphorothioate complementary to the Gag mRNA of human immunodeficiency virus type 1 (HIV-1).
 Cellular uptake and intracellular distribution of GEM91 within cells suggest that this oligomer is readily available for Antisense activity.
 GEM91 inhibited HIV-1 replication in a dose-dependent and sequence-specific manner.
 In a comparative study, 2 microM GEM91 was as effective as 5 microM 3′-azido-3′-deoxythymidine in blocking virus replication during the 28-day treatment of an HIV-1-infected T-cell line.
 GEM91 also completely inhibited (> 99%) the growth of three different HIV-1 isolates in primary lymphocytes and prevented the cytopathic effect of the virus in primary CD4+ T cells.
 Similarly, treatment with GEM91 for 3 weeks of HIV-1/BaL-infected primary macrophages blocked virus replication.
 Based on GEM91 anti-HIV-activity, safety, and pharmacokinetic profile in animals, a clinical trial was started using this compound as an Antisense oligonucleotide drug for the treatment of the acquired immunodeficiency syndrome.

-Gavril W. Pasternak – 3rd expert on this subject based on the ideXlab platform
+Gavril W. Pasternak – One of the best experts on this subject based on the ideXlab platform.

 Antisense mapping of MOR-1 in rats: distinguishing between morphine and morphine-6beta-glucuronide antinociception.The Journal of pharmacology and experimental therapeutics, 1997Co-Authors: G.c.
 Rossi, Liza Leventhal, Y. X. Pan, J Cole, Weilian Su, Richard J. Bodnar, Gavril W. PasternakAbstract: